sylhare/sylhare.github.io/_posts/2020-02-07-Get-started-with-Kafka.md

 The event is first sent to the leader then when it has committed on the transaction log, the event is sent to the next follower.
 Replicas are identical up to a specified point called the high-water mark which correspond to the last committed message.
-After each event processed by the leader it will then rise the high water mark for the replicas to process.
+After each event processed by the leader it will then rise the high watermark for the replicas to process.

 The data retention is made with the segments which are files that stores/logs the events that have been sent on the partition.
 Messages that are read are said to be `committed` to the log.
 So we know which message has been listened to and when.